 Moreover, it's essential to remember that, as followers of Jesus, we shouldn't force our teachings on others.
 Jesus gave us an example in Matthew 10:14, "If anyone will not welcome you or listen to your words, leave that home or town and shake the dust off your feet."
-We are invited to share our faith and the love of God, but always with respect for the free will and autonomy
+We are invited to share our faith and the love of God, but always with respect for the free will and autonomy of others.

-At the same time, there may be moments when we feel called by God to speak up, to convev a message, share wisdom, or create art.
+At the same time, there may be moments when we feel called by God to speak up, to convey a message, share wisdom, or create art.
 Such moments are significant opportunities for us to act as channels of God's grace and healing.
 As 2 Timothy 1:7 encourages us, "For God has not given us a spirit of fear and timidity, but of power, love, and self-discipline."
-With courage sider inanimate, such as rocks and wind.
-All are grounded in our faith, we can voice our truths, particularly when they contribute to peace, love. and the creation of God's Kingdom on Earth.
+With courage grounded in our faith, we can voice our truths, particularly when they contribute to peace, love, and the creation of God's Kingdom on Earth.